johnnygoblue/treasureIsland/README.md

 1. If Captain or First Mate option is specified, the argument provided must be either "queue" or "stack"
-2. If Search Order option is specified, the argument provided must be four characters long
+2. If Hunt Order option is specified, the argument provided must be four characters long
-3. If Search Order option is specified, the argument provided must contain one and only one of each of “nesw” (in any order)
+3. If Hunt Order option is specified, the argument provided must contain one and only one of each of “nesw” (in any order)
-4. If Show Path option is specified, the argument provided must be ‘M’ or ‘L’
+4. If Show Path option is specified, the argument provided must be 'M' or 'L'
+5. The Show Path option can only be specified once
-5. All short or long options not in the spec should result in program termination with a non-zero exit code
+6. All short or long options not in the spec should result in program termination with a non-zero exit code

 ## Submission to the Autograder